-Buserelin is a GnRH agonist which is formulated as a nasal spray for use two or three times per day.
+Buserelin is a gonadotropin-releasing hormone (GnRH) agonist which is formulated as a nasal spray for use two or three times per day.
 GnRH agonists are the ideal antiandrogens for use in transfeminine hormone therapy.
 They can completely suppress gonadal testosterone production and have essentially no side effects or risks (when used in combination with estrogen therapy to avoid sex-hormone deficiency).
-This is in contrast to more commonly used antiandrogenic approaches in transfeminine hormone therapy like spironolactone, bicalutamide, and cyproterone acetate, as well as high-dose estradiol monotherapy—which have efficacy, tolerability, and/or safety issues depending on the modality in question.
+This is in contrast to more commonly used antiandrogenic approaches in transfeminine hormone therapy like spironolactone, bicalutamide, and cyproterone acetate, as well as high-dose estradiol monotherapy—which have efficacy, tolerability, and/or safety issues depending on the option in question.
 However, GnRH agonists have historically been extremely costly and consequently inaccessible for most transfeminine people.
 Recently, certain Eastern European online pharmacies have started selling buserelin nasal spray very inexpensively.
-Because of this, GnRH agonists, for the first time, appear to be an affordable option for antiandrogen therapy for any transfeminine person.
+Because of this, GnRH agonists, for the first time, appear to be an affordable antiandrogen option for any transfeminine person who desires them.

 Buserelin, also known by its major brand name Suprefact, is a gonadotropin-releasing hormone (GnRH) agonist.
-These medications are powerful functional antiandrogens that are able to reduce testosterone levels to the female or castrate range (<50 ng/dL).
-On account of their effectiveness and selectivity, GnRH agonists—as well as antagonists—may be considered the ideal antiandrogens for use in transfeminine hormone therapy.
+GnRH agonists are powerful functional antiandrogens which are able to reduce testosterone levels in people with testes to the female or castrate range (<50 ng/dL).
+On account of their effectiveness and selectivity, GnRH agonists—as well as GnRH antagonists—may be considered the ideal antiandrogens for use in transfeminine hormone therapy.

-Buserelin is one of two GnRH agonists—the other being nafarelin—that are available in the form of a three-times-a-day (once every 8 hours) nasal spray.
-This is an alternative means of administration relative to the typical and more invasive GnRH agonist routes of injection and implant.
-The use of GnRH agonists and antagonists in transfeminine people has traditionally been limited by their high costliness, which is typically upwards of US$10,000 per year.
+Buserelin is one of two GnRH agonists—the other being nafarelin (Synarel)—that are available in the form of nasal sprays.
+Both are used three times per day at roughly 8-hour intervals.
+Nasal spray is an alternative means of administration for GnRH agonists relative to the more common (and invasive) routes of injection and implant.
+The use of GnRH agonists and antagonists in transfeminine people has traditionally been limited by their high cost, which is typically on the order of US$10,000 per year (Wiki).

-However, buserelin has recently become available very inexpensively online from a number of Eastern European online pharmacies.
+Recently, buserelin has become available very inexpensively from a number of Eastern European online pharmacies.
 The first such pharmacy was known as Cherry Pharmacy (Reddit; Reddit; Reddit; Reddit; Reddit).
 They sold buserelin nasal spray here (180 × 150-μg doses for US$29.60) and here (140 × 150-μg doses for US$28.50).
 Buserelin stopped being purchasable from Cherry Pharmacy by February 2019 and the site is now defunct (Reddit; Reddit; Reddit; Reddit; Reddit; Reddit).
-But other online pharmacies have since began selling inexpensive buserelin nasal spray as well and as of February 2020 the product is available from these sources (Reddit; Reddit; see also the comments). hrt.cafe maintains a listing of online pharmacies that sell buserelin and other GnRH agonists.
+But other online pharmacies have since begun selling inexpensive buserelin nasal spray as well and as of February 2020 the product is once again available via these sources (Reddit).
+A site called hrt.cafe maintains an up-to-date list of online pharmacies that sell buserelin and other GnRH agonists.

 Dosage information for buserelin nasal spray is as follows (Wiki; see page for sources):